agridyaev/simple_db/README.md

 # simple_db
-Simple data base for events manipulating
+Simple database for events manipulating

 ## Running the tests